Ace aircraft for Ace pilots.

 - The Razorback is a really cool one.
 It is officially designated as a ground support plane but it has the loadout to give even Raptors a really hard time.
 Especially since the Razorback is stealthed which means slower missile lock against it.
 And with the exception of one mission, no one in the singleplayer campaign flies this girl; after finishing the game though, you do.

-- Miles 'Tails' Prower started out piloting the Tornado, a red WW 1 biplane that got regularly upgraded over the series.
-It's been seen as the Tornado-X, named for its ability to shift into an X-shaped wing mode for speed, modified into a heavy armed walker, and in the Sonic X anime it gets upgraded into a huge Macross-style transforming jet. (in the second episode)
+- Miles 'Tails' Prower started out piloting the Tornado, a red WW1 biplane that got regularly upgraded over the series.
+IN Sonic Adventure it gets shot down and replaced by the Tornado II, that got upgraded in the sequel (Sonic Adventure 2) so it can transform into a Mini-Mecha and a car.
+It's also been seen in anime Sonic X where it, once again, gets shot down; it gets upgraded to the Tornado-X, named for its ability to shift into an X-shaped wing mode for speed, modified into a heavy armed walker, and in the into a huge Macross-style transforming jet.

 - All 4 Air-frames of the MMORPG Ace Online are Cool Planes in their own right:

 - The Anima Mortar (A-Gear) is a VTOL-capable hovertank, with a high-velocity Mass Driver cannon and shields thick enough to withstand fierce pounding, as well as an emergency barrier that blocks missiles, a Snare to slow their targets, and a Shield Paralyze skill that negates regeneration.
 A rarely-seen but awesome ability that A-gears may possess is the mighty Hyper Shot.